weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 domain Q*.
 We call ® an oriented k-simplex of class 6".
 270 PRINCIPLES OF MATHEMATICAL ANALYSIS

-A finite collection ¥ of oriented k-simplexes a,, ..., ®, of class €” in V is called a k-chain of class €" in V. If w is a k-form in V, we define
+A finite collection ¥ of oriented k-simplexes a,, ..., ®, of class  \in ” in V is called a k-chain of class  \in " in V. If w is a k-form in V, we define

 (87) l,e= 5 le